Does Buffer have an API?

 Ideas - Create text and image-only ideas.

-Note: At this time, it is not possible to Edit or Delete posts within Buffer's API.
-We hope to support these functions soon!
+- At this time, it is not possible to Edit posts within Buffer's API.
+We hope to support this function soon!

 Supported social networks